intrueder/StyleAndCodeReviewCheckList/csharp.md

 }
 ```

-2. Use camcel casing for local variable names and method arguments
+2. Use camel casing for local variable names and method arguments
 ```c#
 void SomeMethod(int someNumber)
 {